100 Notable alumni of

 -

-George Augustus Jenks was a politician from Pennsylvania.
+George Augustus Jenks was an American politician from the Commonwealth of Pennsylvania.
 He served in Congress and as Solicitor General of the United States.

 -